 We arrive at the entrance as my wife’s purse is searched by armed security guards, but a young Filipina guard that was wide enough to be an offensive lineman for the Green Pay Packers calls us back after we have already passed through.
 Seems our four-year-old niece is not allowed inside.
 Children under seven cannot go past the checkpoint.
 I’m not happy about this but go to the waiting area where a young woman sits by her small child.
 I sit and fume.

 Can’t locate my wife, but she soon comes down the hallway as she has spied us.
-Told her that someone else had brought their child in so I was going to bring Amiel with me.
+Told her that someone else had brought their child in so I was going to bring our niece with us.
 If they want to enforce the rules, enforce them equally for everyone.
-Of course I direct that remark to the security guard still following us who still remains silent.
+Of course I direct that remark to the security guard still following us who remains silent.

 Female security personnel in the Philippines that I have seen, aside from the Philippine Army, do not carry weapons, only male security does.
 So I knew she couldn’t shoot me.
 I was also confident that even at my advanced age I could outrun the much younger guard if necessary because I believe she had been making some extra Dunkin’ Donut runs.